Global Rewards in Multi-Agent Deep Reinforcement Learning for Autonomous Mobility on Demand Systems: Numerical studies

 Beyond implicit balancing, we analyze the algorithms' anticipative performance, i.e., their capability to foresee future demand and consider it during decision-making.
 To do so, we analyze an algorithm's overperformance ratio (see Table~\ref{tab:perf_inve}), which compares the summed theoretical profits of future requests in the same zone following acceptance or rejection of an initially profitable request.
 We calculate this ratio by dividing the total theoretical profit after rejections by that after acceptances (see Appendix~\ref{app:overperformance} for details).
 As can be seen, $\text{COMA}^\text{adj}$ has the highest overperformance ratio, followed by LRA and $\text{COMA}^\text{scd}$.
 From the higher ratio, we conclude that $\text{COMA}^\text{adj}$ has better forecasting abilities, as requests after rejections are more profitable than requests after acceptances under its policy.
 In contrast, $\text{COMA}^\text{scd}$ appears to suffer from the mixture of local and global rewards, which can explain some of the performance gaps compared to algorithms with purely global rewards.
-A possible reason for the better forecasting abilities of $\text{COMA}^\text{adj}$ is that global Q-values incorporate more prescriptive information: since global rewards are less dependent on the actions of individual agents, it is easier to infer information about demand from them, such that agents trained using global Q-values might have access to better demand predictions.
+A possible reason for the better forecasting abilities of $\text{COMA}^\text{adj}$ is that global Q-values incorporate more implicit information about future demand and thus more prescriptive information, making them more representative: since global rewards are less dependent on the actions of individual agents, it is easier to infer information about demand from them.